- Curriculum Information

 The exam board is Edexcel for Chemistry and Biology, and OCR for Physics.

-Destinations of Claremont leavers include Durham, University College London, King's College, Loughborough, Edinburgh and Reading, studying courses including medicine, optometry, biomedical science, engineering and physics.
+Destinations of Claremont leavers include Durham, University College London, King's College, Loughborough, Edinburgh, UCL, Imperial, Cambridge, Oxford and Reading, studying courses including medicine, dentistry, biochemistry, mathematics, optometry, biomedical science, engineering and physics.

 Extra-Curricular Activities & Trips